 Differences between Customer Success Managers and Account Managers

-Every organization operates under varying business models with different demands to answer to and objectives to reach.
+Every organization operates under varying business models with different demands to answer and objectives to reach.
 Acknowledging this fact plays a massive part in the function of customer relationship management between Customer Success Managers and Account Managers.

 Scale of customers